 If you prefer to read instead of watch then, read on…

 As far as why I’m qualified to give advice on managing data products, like I said - I’ve been managing data products since 2012.
-I have built and managed data science products that have served over 1.3 million data professionals so far.
-And, I’m actively managing 3 data products right now and I’m bringing them to launch.
+I have built and managed data science products that have served over 1.7 million data professionals so far.
+And, I’m actively managing 6 data products right now, after having already brought them to market.

 If you’re new around here… Hi, I’m Lillian Pierson and I support data professionals in becoming world-class data leaders and entrepreneurs.

 The data product manager is really a hybrid between a product manager and a product data scientist.
-This means there’s a good bit of data product management; however, there’s also a good bit of data science product management.
+This means there’s a good bit of data product management; however, there’s also a good bit of data science involvedt.

 - Metrics & Strategy

 Below is a pretty extensive mind map which I created that plots out each of the aspects of these three main categories of work.
 But it’s a little bit more complicated because my business runs according to "seasons", so the requirements around these categories shift according to the seasons of our business.